Time is our enemy: Much of our audio and video history is disintegrating, slowly turning to unrecognizable, unplayable, unusable garbage.

 Step 6: Restoration

 Restoration consists of eliminating any extraneous background noise, such as hum or hiss, and getting rid of any other artifacts that are not desirable, such as unintentional feedback spikes, crackles, clicks and pops.
 Audio levels should be normalized to a reference standard, and proper equalization and phase correction applied as necessary.
+Video color correction is applied as needed.

 Restoration is accomplished using a variety of specialized and customized computer software programs, which we have modified for these special needs.
 Restoration should be used to enhance the audio quality of the recording, not to drastically alter it.